Natural inflation in Palatini $F(R)$: Conclusions

 These results highlight that Palatini $F(R)$ corrections can resolve the compatibility issues of natural inflation with observations, but only within specific parameter ranges.

-\acknowledgments This work was supported by the Estonian Research Council through grants PRG1055, RVTT3, and RVTT7, as well as the CoE program TK202 ``Foundations of the Universe''.
+\acknowledgments This work was supported by the Estonian Research Council through grants PRG1055, PRG1677, RVTT3, RVTT7, TARISTUS24-TK10, TARISTUS25-TK3 and the CoE program TK202 ``Foundations of the Universe''.
 This article is based on work carried out within COST Actions COSMIC WISPers CA21106 and CosmoVerse CA21136, supported by COST (European Cooperation in Science and Technology).